 Show Characters inside cards (UI parallax)

-- Check if the mouse is inside the Rect, then rotate it based on its distance from the centre.
+1. Check if the mouse is inside the Rect, then rotate the panel based on its distance from the centre.

-- Setup the Character’s frame adding what you prefer;I’ve added a Mask (so the character doesn’t go outside the panel when rotating), a Text and an Image.
+2. Set up the character's frame: add a Mask (so the character doesn't go outside the panel when rotating), a Text, and an Image.

-- To create the “Parallax” effect while the panel rotates, move the characters’ image (or the element where you want the effect) backwards/forward.
-On my example the Z value of the Slime’s transform is set to -100.
+3. To create the parallax effect while the panel rotates, move the character's image (or whichever element you want the depth on) backwards.
+In my example the Z value of the Slime's transform is set to -100.

-- Reset the target rotation if the mouse is outside the rect and rotate it smoothly.
+4. Reset the target rotation when the mouse is outside the rect and rotate it smoothly back.
+I'm using AngleLerp here because Vector3.Lerp messes up the angle transitions when crossing 0/360 degrees.

 Code